 The Canon TC-80N3 Timer Remote Controller is the best remote shutter for the Canon R5.
 It is priced at around $140, but it has a lot of features.

 This compact remote controller is great for macro photography, telephoto shots, and long exposure images for up to 99 hours.

 The LCD is great for easy monitoring.
 It also functions as an intervalometer with exposure count settings.

 Best Remote Shutter for the Canon R6

-Almost all accessories mentioned earlier work great for both the Canon R5 and the Canon R6.
+Almost all Canon EOS R5 accessories mentioned earlier work great for the Canon R6 too.
 However, the Canon R6 uses the Canon Remote Switch RS-60E3.